-Durability is particularly important if you plan to wear the jacket as an outer layer in rough environments.
-Most jackets stand up great to the rigors of bushwacking or climbing on rough rock.
+Durability is particularly important if you plan to wear your jacket as an outer layer in rough and rugged environments.
+Most jackets on this list stand up great to the rigors of bushwacking or climbing on rough rock.
 But some need a bit more care than others.

 If you want to thrash about without concern, something like the thinner Patagonia Micro Puff Hoody may not be the best choice.

 Sure, you plan to wear the jacket, not just pack it around.
-But for those times you need to ditch a layer or bring it just in case, the pack size and weight matters.
-Synthetic doesn’t tend to pack as small as down (although the fill technology is rapidly improving).
+But for those times you need to ditch a layer or bring it just in case, the pack size and weight matter.
+Synthetic doesn’t tend to pack as small as down (although synthetic fill technology is rapidly improving).

 Key Features: Pockets, Hoods, and More

 Depending on your intended use and general needs, you’ll want to choose a jacket with the right array of features.